 Cookies and hot toddies brought the resident humans around to a passable congeniality toward celebration.
 The black-eyed peas were fired up on the back burner and a casserole came together along with some homemade veggie burgers.
 It was starting to feel like a party.
 My husband rummaged around in the basement for slides (you know, that old, predigital method of creating photographs which could then be projected onto a screen for viewing by multiple people) of some of our long-ago adventures.
 We decided to skip the TV offerings, the Zoom chats and the website concerts for a more personal trip down memory lane.

 One carousel of slides chronicled a backpacking trip to the Wind River Range in Wyoming some 28 years ago.
 Though I marveled at our youthful selves, I recalled how difficult that trip had been for me.
 High altitude and plummeting temperature ganged up to threaten me with hypothermia.
 I’d never hiked in snowy conditions or below-freezing weather.
 I felt lucky to have survived the first two nights of extreme discomfort.
 On the third day we hiked down a thousand feet to find more accommodating circumstances.
 I never thought I was going to die or anything as frightening as that, but fervently hoped I could enjoy the rest of the adventure in relative comfort.
 The skies cleared, the temperature rose as we descended, and my body and attitude were restored.
-Seeing those photographs, I recalled all of fear and pain of that week in Wyoming, but likewise, the hope, determination and joy I experienced as well.
+Seeing those photographs, I recalled all the fear and pain of that week in Wyoming, but likewise, the hope, determination and joy I experienced as well.

 And so it is on this the first day of a brand-new year after all the trials and discomforts, delightful instances, industrious activities and tedious drudgery of 2020.
 I’ve come through some uncomfortable stuff to arrive at a hopeful moment and a fresh opportunity to enjoy the journey.
 Vaccinations are on their way and more accommodating circumstances are soon to follow.
 I receive my friend Ruth’s blog through my email on a regular basis, which highlights her photography and poetry.
 Her latest poem gave a boost to my attitudinal shift: